bu-vip/photons/README.md

 * [Particle CLI](https://www.particle.io/products/development-tools/particle-command-line-interface)

 ### Architecture:
 The system contains a local computer and an array of photons boards.
-Each photon board is flashed with a driver and communicates to the local computer using the [Particle Cloud](https://www.particle.io/products/platform/particle-cloud).
-The photons listen for certain events to execute commands such as "turn on LED" and posts data such as sensor readings to the Particle Cloud.
-The main program runs on your local computer.
-It is written in Python which calls individual bash scripts to communicate with the Photons boards through the Particle Cloud.
+Each photon board is flashed with a driver and sends data to the local computer using a usb serial connection.
+The photons listen for certain events using the [Particle Cloud](https://www.particle.io/products/platform/particle-cloud) to execute commands such as "turn on LED" and "run trial".
+Using Bash scripts, the local publishes commands and then uses a Bash script and then a python parser to parse the sensor readings.

 ## First Time Use:
 1. Make sure the bash files are executable: